-Tucson's sunny, dry climate - combined with its easy access to thousands of both traditional and sport climbs - makes this Southern Arizona city a paradise for rock climbers.
+Tucson's sunny, dry climate and easy access to thousands of traditional and sport climbs make the Old Pueblo a mecca for rock climbing in Southern Arizona.
 The five mountain ranges surrounding Tucson offer endless opportunities for climbers of every skill level, from beginners to seasoned, wall-crawling veterans.

-One of Arizona's top rock-climbing destinations is Mt.
-Lemmon, a short drive from Tucson in the Santa Catalina Mountains.
-Rising 9,157 feet above the Sonoran Desert floor, Mt.
-Lemmon has more than 1,200 climbing routes, ranging from single pitch clip-ups to multi-pitch traditional routes.
-The mountain's steep, craggy walls are ideal for practicing gravity-defying thrills at the end of a rope.
-Considerably higher in elevation (3,000-9,000 feet) than Tucson, Mt.
-Lemmon is much cooler and receives winter snow.
-In fact, the country's southern most ski area, Mt.
-Lemmon Ski Valley, is located here.
+One of the top rock-climbing destinations is Mt.
+Lemmon in Tucson's Santa Catalina Mountains.
+Rising more than 9,000 feet above the Sonoran Desert floor, Mt.
+Lemmon has more than 2,700 climbing routes, ranging from single pitch clip-ups to multi-pitch traditional routes, and the mountain's steep, craggy walls are ideal for gravity-defying thrills at the end of a rope.

-Climbers looking for an un-roped adventure can have fun traversing short, steep boulders in the foothills surrounding town.
-Clusters of boulders make good practice sites for beginners who want to hone their skills.
-Bouldering areas also are popular with more advanced climbers who want to work on technique.
+Climbers looking for un-roped adventure will have a blast scrambling up and over the short, steep boulders in the foothills surrounding Tucson.
+These clusters of boulders make great practice sites for beginners who want to hone their skills.
+Our bouldering areas are popular also with more advanced climbers looking to work on technique.

-Rocks and Ropes, Tucson's only indoor climbing gym, now has two locations where experts teach climbing and safety skills to adventurers of all levels of expertise.
-Certified instructors also lead outdoor climbing trips to Mt.
-Lemmon and other climbing areas in Coronado National Forest, offering experiences such as bouldering, top roping, lead climbing, and multi-pitch routes.
-Southwest Trekking is a Tucson guide service with experience taking individuals into remote areas of Southern Arizona on custom outings featuring rock climbing and other outdoor pursuits.
+Rocks and Ropes, Tucson's indoor climbing gym has two locations where experts teach climbing and safety skills to anyone and everyone out for adventure, even absolute beginners.
+Their certified instructors also lead outdoor climbing trips featuring bouldering, top roping, lead climbing and multi-pitch routes.
+Southwest Trekking is a Tucson guide service that also takes residents and visitors into remote areas of Southern Arizona for rock climbing and other outdoor adventures.

-Rock climbers of all skill levels are advised to climb with a partner and check weather reports before venturing into the mountains, as local weather can change quickly any time of year.
+Note: Consistent with safe rock climbing in any destination, climbers of all levels are advised to climb with a partner and check weather reports before venturing into the mountains, as any time of year can bring unexpected weather.